 Forensic expertise and the exchange of forensic data is vital to international investigations.

-At INTERPOL, we maintain databases of fingerprints and DNA profiles, allowing police across the world to make connections between criminals and crime scenes.
+At INTERPOL, we maintain databases of fingerprints, DNA profiles and facial images, allowing police across the world to make connections between criminals and crime scenes.
 We also provide training to police in our member countries, to ensure that frontline officers have the knowledge and skills necessary to assess, preserve and share evidence in line with best practices.

 Fingerprint evidence plays a crucial role in criminal investigations.
 Since a person’s fingerprints are unique and do not change during the course of their life, they can be used to quickly and efficiently confirm or disprove a person’s identity, for example, in checking a suspect at a border crossing.

 In addition, finger marks can be collected at a crime scene and have the potential to link a series of crimes together, or to place a suspect at the scene.
 Fingerprints play an equally important role in identifying victims following a disaster such as a cyclone, earthquake, bombing or other attack.